asnewman/Rally/README.md

 - Spectator reactions
 - Creator start rally before all ready
 - Delete temporary channel once all users have left
+- For rally_plan notify creator if timer runs out and there aren't enough people

 ## Developing